 Weekend Getaway to Twin Cities Gateway

-Grab your friends or special someone and escape to the Twin Cities for exciting winter activities, great entertainment, and tasty brews.
+Grab your friends or special someone and escape to the Twin Cities for exciting activities, great entertainment, and tasty brews.
 Leave with dozens of fun-filled memories.

 Plan a fun-filled escape in the Twin Cities Gateway.
 From invigorating sports activities to beer tastings, daring challenges to live entertainment, tried-and-true pastimes to newfangled adventures, the Twin Cities Gateway has all the ingredients for a fun-filled weekend getaway whether you’re traveling with friends, family, coworkers, a special someone—plus, you can plan to meet some friendly folks once you arrive!

-Get Your Winter Games On
+Cool Off and Get Your Winter Games On

 Whether you and your friends want to get sweaty playing a game or watch from the sidelines, check out the Four Seasons Curling Club at the Ice House in Blaine — the only year-round, Official Olympic Training Center curling ice facility in North America!